 VR purchases hearing aids only from contracted manufacturers (contractors).

-VR can authorize the purchase of rehabilitation technology, such as hearing aids, related accessories, and other forms of rehabilitation technology, only when it is vocationally necessary and is expected to improve the customer's ability to participate in VR services that are required to obtain, maintain, advance in, or regain employment as defined in the customer's individual plan for employment (IPE)
+VR can authorize the purchase of rehabilitation technology, such as hearing aids, related accessories, and other forms of rehabilitation technology, only when it is vocationally necessary and is expected to improve the customer's ability to participate in VR services that are required to obtain, maintain, advance in, or regain employment as defined in the customer's individual plan for employment (IPE.
+For our customers in the Independent Living for Older Individuals Who Are Blind or Visually Impaired (ILS-OIB) services, purchases of this technology can be authorized if listed on the Independent Living Plan (IOP) to assist the customer in living confidently and independently in their homes and communities.

 Contractors must comply with Texas Occupations Code §402.1021, Rules for Hearing Instruments, as applicable.

-Upon receipt and acceptance of a service authorization (SA) for the service fees, the hearing aid dispenser agrees to provide the following services at no additional cost to VR or the customer:

-Initial customer fitting (including activation of a telecoil)

-Instructions in the care and use of the instrument

-Up to four follow-up visits for adjustments, including post-fitting evaluation and report of hearing aid performance and customer level of satisfaction

 6.2 Description of Hearing Aids and Accessories

-Accessories (for hearing aids) are useful add-ons that can be linked to a hearing aid to assist in hearing more clearly in challenging situations.
+Accessories for hearing aids are useful add-ons that can be linked to a hearing aid to assist in hearing more clearly in challenging situations.
 Examples of accessories include Bluetooth devices and frequency modulation (FM) systems.
-(VR does not purchase cosmetic accessories.)
+VR does not purchase cosmetic accessories.

 Analog hearing aids convert sound waves into electrical signals, which are amplified.
 Analog hearing aids are customized to meet the needs of each user.
 The aid is programmed by the manufacturer according to the specifications recommended by a hearing aid dispenser.
 Analog hearing aids have more than one program or setting and can be adjusted as needed.
 A hearing aid dispenser can program the aid using a computer, and individuals can change the program for different listening environments (for example, a small, quiet room; a crowded restaurant; and large, open areas, such as a theater or stadium).
 Analog and/or programmable circuitry can be used in all types of hearing aids.